-Isaiah Adekunle Olugosi was found hanged in his cell overnight between March 27 and 28, 2022.
-A jury ruled his death as suicide.
+Isaiah Adekunle Olugosi was found dead in his cell between March 27 and 28, 2022.
+A jury ruled his death a suicide.

-“The buzzer/intercom system must have been provided because it was thought important to provide that additional means of communication between the prison and the outside world,” he stated.
+“The buzzer/intercom system must have been provided because it was thought important to provide that additional means of communication between the prison and the outside world,” said Mr Furniss.

 “In this case, a working system would have enabled the deceased’s wife to warn the prison of his impending suicide.”

-The Ministry of Justice has yet to comment on the report.
-Meanwhile, concerns about prison safety, staff shortages, and mental health support for inmates continue to mount.
+The Ministry of Justice has not yet commented on the coroner’s findings.
+Meanwhile, worries soar over prison safety, staff shortages, and the lack of mental health support for inmates.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.